jamieconnolly/hugoDocs/content/getting-started/configuration.md

 themesDir =                   "themes"
 theme =                       ""
 title =                       ""
+# if true, use /filename instead of /filename/
+trimTrailingSlash =           false
 # if true, use /filename.html instead of /filename/
 uglyURLs =                    false
 # verbose output